Jos-Ven/Cforth-apps-esp32/rgb_ledstrip/README.md

 In combination with the https://github.com/Jos-Ven/A-smart-home-in-Forth you can control multiple led strips on multiple ESP32 modules in 1 go.

-One Esp32 may contain 3 (PWM) RGB-ledstrips and 1 auxiliary device such as a switch or an AXA window opener.
+One Esp32 module may contain 3 (PWM) RGB-ledstrips and 1 auxiliary device such as a switch or an AXA window opener.

 When the lights in the smart home in Forth are configured to run in automatic mode then it is possible that the Esp32 modules sleep till 2 hours before sunset and